alberto-lazari/masters-thesis/chapters/implementation.typ

 // - Contacts content provider permissions
 === Redirection Component
 ==== Design
-The _redirection_ component is necessary to allow communication between virtual apps and the virtual permission model.
+The redirection component is necessary to allow communication between virtual apps and the virtual permission model.
 Virtual apps may either directly invoke Android's permission management APIs or execute operations that inherently trigger permission checks within their code.
 This component addresses both scenarios, by implementing dynamic proxies and native method patches to create hooks.
-These hooks intercept permission-related calls and redirect them to the virtual permission _management core_, creating the illusion that permission requests are being processed directly by the system, when in reality, they are being managed by the virtual model, inside the virtualization framework.
+These hooks intercept permission-related calls and redirect them to the virtual permission management core, creating the illusion that permission requests are being processed directly by the system, when in reality, they are being managed by the virtual model, inside the virtualization framework.